Ben Satterlee

 A Favorite Moment at Peer Insight

-Every time my project team travels to work together, I come back with new favorite memories.
-I always appreciate the quality time I get to spend with my peers and the many, many laughs and light-hearted moments we share while collaborating.
+Every time my team travels to work together, I come back with new favorite memories.
+I deeply value time I get to spend with my peers and the many, many laughs and light-hearted moments we get to share.
 Specifically, right after a client workshop in Los Angeles, my team went to the beach to watch the sunset.
 This was the first time I had seen the Pacific, and the first time I had the opportunity to see months of my work at PI stand up in front of a client.
-We had worked so hard to prepare for this workshop, and it brought me so much joy to watch the client team collaborate and make decisions over deliverables that I created.
-After the workshop, we sat on the beach in our professional attire, watching the sunset, exchanging reflections, and laughing when the tide suddenly pulled my dress shoes into the ocean.
+We had worked so hard to prepare for this workshop, and it brought so much joy to watch the client team collaborate and make decisions over deliverables that I created.
+After the workshop, we sat on the beach in our professional attire, watching the sunset, exchanging reflections, and laughing when the tide suddenly pulled my shoes into the ocean.
 Sharing this moment felt like such catharsis after all the hard work and personal milestones achieved in my first few months on the team.

 What I Love